ixblue/rosbridge_server_cpp/README.md

 - When using the `call_service` request, the `type` parameter is mandatory.
 RobotWebTools' rosbridge uses the rosmaster API to find the correct type.
 - A watchdog is activated by default, see more details below
+- CBOR requests are supported (service call, subscribe, advertise...).
+The response will be in CBOR only if `"compression":"cbor"` is present.

 ### Node watchdog